haas-labs/ext-sentinel-py-sdk/docs/Components/Sentry/TransactionBlockDetector.md

 `sentinel.sentry.v2.block_tx.BlockTxDetector`

 The Transaction Block Detector is the way to build detectors/monitors when all transactions per block required for processing.
+This component leverages the `on_block()` method, which processes entire blocks of transactions instead of transactions, in comparison to [Transaction detector](TransactionDetector.md).

+It can handle operations like
+- block data summation
+- analyzing transaction patterns within blocks
+- processing where the sequence of transactions are important
+- or triggering batch processes based on block contents

 ## Event Handlers